 Your Recommendation – After you have assessed a client’s needs and are making your recommendation.

 If there are different fees for different providers, load these against the provider.
-The Advice solution will dynamically add these into the document depending on your recommendation.
+The Advice Platform will dynamically add these into the document depending on your recommendation.
 Disclosures for recommended products will also be included in the appendices of the document.

 At this point it is also possible to add your complaints procedure into the statement of advice.
 We like this option as it keeps all of your disclosure within the system.